Are security guards effective?

 Normally you would hire a guard/s from a reputable security firm, this noticeably has a big impact on the quality of the guards that might end up on your premises.
-Unfortunately, you do not have much control of this, but you do get to choose which company to go for.
-It is the responsibility of the company to have their employees background checked, trained, uniformed and properly supervised.
-Though companies will add profit on their services rendered, which is obvious, you should be careful of the pricing itself.
-Too low and it might be that the company is not paying their employees well enough or might go out of business quite quickly, Too high and it might be exactly the same actually, as these companies tend to have fewer clients, and one or two contractual losses might again bring them to bankruptcy or having to cut corners.
+Unfortunately, you do not have much control over this, but you do get to choose which company to go for.
+It is the responsibility of the company to have their employees background checked, trained, uniformed, and properly supervised.
+Though companies will add profit to their services rendered, which is obvious, you should be careful of the pricing itself.
+Too low and it might be that the company is not paying their employees well enough or might go out of business quite quickly, Too high and it might be the same actually, as these companies tend to have fewer clients, and one or two contractual losses might again bring them to bankruptcy or having to cut corners.
 The best price will be the average price for services rendered in your area.

 How do I choose?